Formatted output using WritelnFormat

 output: 'the minimum of ' 6 ' and ' 4 'digits = ' 4

-You can specify the width (W) of the output field of the expression N
+You can specify the width (W) of the output field of the expression N (width in characters): {N,W}.
+For example, the operator

 WritelnFormat('x = *{0,5}*', x); // 5 means 5 charecters for displaying x